-Students will receive eight (8) certificates and a portfolio as proof that they have successfully demonstrated the ability to complete all task to be successful in this course.
+Students will receive eight (8) certificates and a portfolio as proof that they have successfully demonstrated the ability to complete all tasks to be successful in this course.

 - MS Office: This is an introductory course that provides students with a basic understanding of Word, Excel, and the Windows Operating system.

 - Graphic Communications: The purpose of this course is to teach students about the theories behind using design as a means of communication, along with teaching them how to use tools to implement effective design strategies.

 - Digital Imaging: Some topics that may be covered in this course include the use of Photoshop to create and edit images while exploring both the technical and aesthetic aspects of image manipulation.

 - Layout and Design: This course provides an overview of page layout and design while incorporating other facets, such as typography, color and the use and placement of images.

 - Printing Technology: Printing processes are an important part of desktop publishing.
 Students may learn how to prepare projects for printing, which includes layout and design, assembling images, and graphics preparation.